pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 insert into t2 values (1, 1);
 ```

-Then delete on parent table:
+Then delete on reference table:
 ```sql
 > delete from t1 where id=1;
 Query OK, 1 row affected